Skip to content

 • Option 1: If the tunnel is working, you are going to see a new property in section Peer called Latest handshake with value representing the time of the latest handshake.

-1. Follow the Windows instructions to install WireGuard and create a vpn.conf file
+1. Follow the Windows / Mac instructions above to install WireGuard and activate the tunnel.

 1. Download the WireGuard app from the Google Play Store and install it